guesswhatisaac/MO1-Process-Multiplexer-and-CLI/README.md

-# MO1-Process-Multiplexer-and-CLI
+# Group 3: MO1-Process-Multiplexer-and-CLI

+An operating system emulator that simulates process scheduling and management using a process multiplexer, featuring a custom command-line interface (CLI) for user interaction and control.

 Members:

-Roman, Isaac Nathan
+- Roman, Isaac Nathan
-Campos, Annika
+- Campos, Annika
-Borlaza, Clarence
+- Borlaza, Clarence
-Arcega, Alexis
+- Arcega, Alexis

-Compile C++ Programs (Be in the same directory):
+How to run?

-g++ main.cpp -o csopesy ./csopesy
+g++ main.cpp -o csopesy
+./csopesy